strider/strider-dotvim/README.markdown

 If you want to force an update on each submodule, even if not tracked on the main repo:

+    git submodule init
+    git submodule update
+    git submodule foreach git pull origin master

+And after, you can simply use:

     ./update_submodules

 ## How to use